dllz0111/road-similarity-evaluation/README.md

-This program is a simple tool using Discrete Normalized Frechet Distance to quantify road similarity and diversity for testing autonomous driving systems.
+This is a small experimental tool for evaluating road similarity and diversity using Discrete Normalized Fréchet Distance, mainly intended for testing autonomous driving systems.

 Note: Raylib is not installed by default.
 Please install it at "lib/" folder manually if you want to visualize the result.